jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 *This is how you can measure approximately how far away lightning is by measuring the time between the flash and the boom and multiplying by 1000/340 (which is ~3).*

 The sensors on the bit:bot are called *HC-SR04*.
-You can read more about them in [the HC-SR04 datasheet](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf).
+You can read more about them in [the HC-SR04 datasheet: https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf).

 These sensors have four pins: